gemmarx/unicode-jp-rs/readme.md

 - yen2wide(&str) -> String
 convert Half-width-yen into Wide-yen    ["¥" -> "￥"]

-### Methods of kana::Kana struct:
-- half2full(&self, &str) -> String
-convert Half-width-kana into normal Katakana with diacritical marks separated  [ｱﾞﾊﾟ -> ア゙パ]
-This method is simple, but tends to cause troubles when rendering.
-In such a case, use half2kana() or execute vsmark2* as post process.

-- half2kana(&self, &str) -> String
-convert Half-width-kana into normal Katakana with diacritical marks combined  [ｱﾞﾊﾟ -> アﾞパ]

-- combine(&self, &str) -> String
-combine base characters and diacritical marks on Hiragana/Katakana [かﾞハ゜ -> がパ]

 ## TODO or NOT TODO
 - Voiced-sound-marks -> no space combining style "\u{3099}"